levelten/google-analytics-plus-wp/readme.txt

 = Some settings are missing in the video tutorial =

-We are constantly improving Open Google Analytics+ for WP, sometimes the video tutorial may be a little outdated.
+We are constantly improving Google Analytics+ for WP, sometimes the video tutorial may be a little outdated.

 = How can I suggest a new feature, contribute or report a bug? =